This Cauliflower Pizza Crust Recipe Makes Healthy Pizza Easy As Pie

-As opposed to a standard, white-flour pizza crust, which really offers very little nutritional value (albeit delicious), a cauliflower crust is low in carbohydrates and packed full of all the vitamins, minerals, and antioxidants this cruciferous vegetable has to offer.
-In fact, one serving of cauliflower contains over 75 percent of your recommended daily dose of vitamin C, not to mention lots of good fiber to aid in digestion.
-Pizza's starting to sound like a really good idea, right?
+For those of you enjoying the many cauliflower options available (we're looking at you, Trader Joe's with your delicious cauliflower gnocchi), this recipe is going to be a no-brainer.
+If you need convincing, a cauliflower crust is low in carbohydrates and packed full of all the vitamins, minerals, and antioxidants this cruciferous vegetable has to offer.
+In fact, one serving of cauliflower contains over 43 percent of your recommended daily dose of vitamin C, not to mention lots of good fiber to aid in digestion.

-While many cauliflower crusts claim to be a healthy alternative to the real deal, they also seem to be packed full of more cheese than most standard delivery pizzas wear on top.
+While many store-bought cauliflower crusts claim to be a healthy alternative to the real deal, they also seem to be packed full of extra stuff, that even some delivery pizzas don't use.
 Sure, they're gluten free, but "healthy" may be a bit of a stretch.

 - 400g cauliflower florets